Professional Bed Bug Exterminator in the Fraser Valley

-Aprehend is applied as a fine mist along the baseboards and bed frame of any infested rooms.
-Aprehend spores take a few days to kill a bed bug, allowing the bug to transport the spores back to their home, so that eggs come in contact with the spores as soon as they hatch, instead of waiting for the bugs to come out and come in contact with the spray.
+Apprehend is applied as a fine mist along the baseboards and bed frames of any infested rooms.
+Apprehend spores take a few days to kill a bed bug, allowing the bug to transport the spores back to its home, so that eggs come in contact with the spores as soon as they hatch, instead of waiting for the bugs to come out and come in contact with the spray.

 Heat treatments are our preferred treatment method for moderate to severe infestations.
 Heat treatments are a great option as they allow us to kill all live bugs and eggs in a single treatment.
 During heat treatments, we bring a professional-grade electric heater with large fans that can push heat through the building.

 We bring the structure up to a minimum of 120 Fahrenheit because for the treatment to be effective, every item in the room needs to reach 113 F for a period of 60+ minutes.
 To ensure we get rid of all the bugs, we apply heat for a minimum of 3 hours, though the average job lasts 6-10 hours.